 The primary difference between platinum and white gold is the price.
 Platinum is much more expensive, without looking any different than white gold.
 Although similar in price per gram, more platinum is required to make a ring because it’s denser.

 For example, this beautiful halo setting costs $1,290 from Blue Nile in white gold.
 The platinum version of the ring costs $500 more.
 And this white gold setting with a 0.9 Carat Round Cut Diamond from James Allen costs 44% less than this 0.9 Carat Round Cut in a platinum ring from James Allen.
 So, rather than spend your money on a specific type of metal, opt for gold, as it’s less expensive but still looks stunning.

 Wondering what the difference is between 18K and 14K gold?
 18 Karat and 14 Karat gold are both made primarily of gold along with a mix of durable metals like nickel, zinc, copper and a rhodium plating (gold by itself is relatively soft).

 18 Karat is 75% gold, while 14 Karat is 58.3% gold.
 Both gold materials are durable and beautiful, but the price difference can be significant.
-For example, this elegant 14kt white gold setting from Blue Nile costs $230 (for the setting only), while the same setting in 18k gold is $400.
+For example, this elegant 14kt white gold setting from Blue Nile costs $230 (for the setting only), while the same setting in 18k gold from Blue Nile is $400.

 To save the most money on your ring setting, select 14K gold, or choose 18K gold over platinum.